-We don’t expect anyone to read or watch every one, but to select those you want, consistent with the events you’re following.
+We don’t expect anyone to read or watch all these, but to select those you want, consistent with the events you’re following.

-To go to non-Youtube videos, click on the graphic.
+By and large, to go to videos, click on the graphic.
+(Easy-peasy.)

 Having to go to Hooktube or Bitchute is the price we pay for defeating censorship.